AmiteshBadkul/eeg-signal-classification/README.md

 ![Validation Accuracy of Various Models](https://user-images.githubusercontent.com/79955028/127029675-442b613f-2ded-41b8-b730-93e1a8952ccd.png)

+## Future Work
+To implement different and new algorithms.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.